Diante830/Assignment-3-Profile-Page-Store/README.md

 ## **Overview**

 This project is a personal profile page designed to showcase and sell my own graphic design projects.
 It includes a selection of journals, tote bags, and t-shirts that I have personally designed.
-Built using React Next.js, this page will serve as an online portfolio and store, where potential buyers can view and purchase my creations.
+Built using React and Bootstrap, this page will serve as an online portfolio and store, where potential buyers can view and purchase my creations.

 ## **Objective**